 I work from an attachment perspective and am an ICEEFT Certified Emotionally Focused Therapist and Supervisor.
 Emotionally Focused Therapy (EFT) has been developed by Sue Johnson, Ph.D., out of her years of working with couples from an attachment-based perspective.
 It has grown from a theory about understanding the basis of love to an internationally practiced approach for working with couples, individuals and families seeking to improve their relationships and life.
 There is now a growing body of research that validates the effectiveness of this approach with outcome rates that are statistically significant.
 To learn more about EFT, scroll down or click here.

 Emotionally Focused Therapy

 Of couples who use Emotionally Focused Therapy (EFT), research studies find that 70-75% of couples move from distress to recovery and approximately 90% show significant improvements.

-More About Hold Me Tight® Workshops
+About the Hold Me Tight® Workshop for Couples

 This workshop has been created so that partners can take the time to be with each other and to consider how they are doing.
 Are they able to turn to each other?
 Are they able to feel they can have those difficult conversations?
 Do they have a way when they are feeling uncomfortable and or upset to repair what has happened?
 Do they feel known to each other and that the other really cares?
 Do they each feel that they can let the other know when they are experiencing hurt or pain?